CRDS Water Isotope Analysis - δD δ18O - Dr DeSoto

-Modify the autosampler job according to your current number of vials and your preferred number of injections per vial.
-From the home screen on autosampler controller, turn the wheel to highlight the appropriate job and center click.
+Autosampler job - Modify the autosampler job according to your current number of vials and your preferred number of injections per vial.
+Press the F4 button on the autosampler control pad (see photo) to navigate to the home screen.
+From the home screen on the autosampler controller, turn the wheel to highlight the appropriate job and center click.
 'First' should be 1, 'Last' should be the last vial in your tray (e.g. 54), 'Increment' should be 1, 'Count' should be the number of injections per vial you wish to have (e.g. 10).
 To change any of these values, rotate the wheel until the value is highlighted, center click, and turn the wheel to edit the number.
 Center click again when you are done editing.
 Press 'Home' (the F4 button) when you are finished editing the job.

-Open the Coordinator Launcher, select High Precision or High Throughput, Start Autosampler (F4 from Home screen).
-Assuming you are running only one tray, rotate wheel until 'selected' is highlighted and center click.
+Open the Coordinator Launcher, select High Precision or High Throughput, then select Start on the Autosampler (F4 from Home screen).
+Assuming you are running only one tray, rotate the wheel until 'Selected' is highlighted and center click.
 If you have two trays, select 'All' with a center click.
-Click "Change Septum" (upper right corner of Coordinator window) and wait for first injection to complete.
+Click "Change Septum" (upper right corner of the Coordinator window) and wait for first injection to complete (~ 8 min 30 sec).

-After the first injection is complete the coordinator will indicate when its appropriate to change the septum.
-Remove the magnetic cover and use the slotted wrench side of this cover to loosen the nut.
-Remove the nut with your fingers taking care as it is hot.
+After the first injection is complete, the coordinator will indicate when it's appropriate to change the septum.
+Remove the magnetic cover and use the slotted wrench side of this cover to loosen the nut (see photo).
+Remove the nut with your fingers, taking care as it is hot.
 The septum should be stuck inside the nut.
-Use the large-gauge needle that is in the syringe cleaning kit to extract the septum.
+Use the large-gauge needle that is in the syringe cleaning kit to extract the septum (see photo).
 Discard the old septum into the trash.
-Place the new septum into swage-lok nut using the blunt end of large-gauge needle.
-Place the nut back onto the vaporizer taking care not the allow the septum to fall out when you turn the nut over.
+Place the new septum into Swagelok nut using the blunt end of large-gauge needle.
+Place the nut back onto the vaporizer, taking care not to allow the septum to fall out when you turn the nut over.
 Hand tighten the nut; you should feel the nut bottom out.
 Press “Septum Changed” which is the same button you pushed to begin changing septum in Coordinator window.

 Take more notes